 VST Summer School

 Each year VST offers a Summer School which brings together religious leaders and teachers to offer both degree and continuing education programs in a wide variety of disciplines.
 During two weeks in July, the faith, knowledge, skills and insights of instructors from Asian, European and North American seminaries, universities and other institutions enliven the campus.
 Participants come from around the world, some seeking degree credit, others pursuing areas of personal interest.
 The fabric of the summer school is woven from several strands: biblical studies, historical and theological studies, worship and preaching, congregational ministry and development, spirituality, and inter-religious studies.

-The Native Ministries Consortium Summer School is offered annually during two weeks in July.
+The Indigenous Studies Program Summer School is offered annually during two weeks in July.
 This is an opportunity for students who are often isolated from one another to gather, learn and worship together.
-It is also an opportunity for intensive course work for students in the Native Ministries Program.
-The Summer School serves people from a wide variety of educational backgrounds, with an international and largely Aboriginal faculty.
+It is also an opportunity for intensive course work for students in the Indigenous Studies Program.
+The Summer School serves people from a wide variety of educational backgrounds, with an international and largely Indigenous faculty.

-Summer school classes can be used towards the NMP certificate.
+Summer school classes can be used towards the ISP certificate.

-Lay people wishing to audit a VST Continuing Education course or workshop can apply for a tuition bursary covering either 25% or 50% of the tuition fees, depending on their level of need and funds available.
-Bursaries must be applied for at the time of registration.
+Lay people wishing to audit a VST Continuing Education course or workshop can apply for a tuition bursary of up to 25% of the tuition fees, to a maximum of $100.